 Along with the theological objections, the decision to spend 400 guineas may have also garnered attention from Westminster Abbey’s authorities, raising their ire at the expenditure on the rebuilt St Margaret’s.
 Last but certainly not least, the window was a singularly beautiful example of unbroken Flemish stained glass: a rarity in post-Reformation England and likely produced by foreign craftsmen.
 The gatekeepers of Westminster Abbey with its own stained-glass windows might not have looked kindly on artistic competition from its neighboring church already favored by the House of Commons.
-Notably, Hole dedicated the Ornaments to Arthur Onslow (1691-1768), speaker of the House of Commons, reminding readers of the special relationship between the Parliament and St Margaret’s.
+Notably, Hole dedicated the Ornaments to Arthur Onslow (1691-1768), speaker of the House of Commons, reminding readers of the special relationship between Parliament and St Margaret’s.
 In this context, Wilson’s decision to provide a very particular history and interpretation of the East window seems a calculated move to defuse the lawsuit initiated by those associated with the Abbey.

 Wilson narrates the window’s history from its creation to its installation at St Margaret’s, even including a diagram identifying parts of the window’s panels and its position inside the church.
 He claims that the Magistrates of Dort in Holland wished to present Henry VII “with something worthy to adorn his chapel then building at Westminster, but arriving too late for inclusion the window “fell into the hands of an Abbot of Waltham” (Wilson 1761, 3).
-Following the Dissolution of the Abbey under Henry VIII in 1540, the window was moved to New Hall in Essex to “preserve it from being destroyed,” as the caption for Plate 2.26 also explains (see Plates 2.41-2.42).
+Following the Dissolution of the Abbey under Henry VIII in 1540, the window was moved to New Hall in Essex to “preserve it from being destroyed,” as the caption for Plate 2.26 also explains.
 The window was installed in a private chapel in New Hall that was at one time owned by Henry VIII until John Olmius, Esq. begin to demolish the chapel soon after inheriting the estate in 1737 (see also Plates 2.41-2.42).
-Olmius preserved the window with hopes it may “be purchased for some church” (Wilson 1761, 3).
+Olmius preserved the window with hopes it might “be purchased for some church” (Wilson 1761, 3).
 From there, Edward Conyers purchased the window for his chapel at Copt-Hall in Essex, and his son, John Conyers, went on to sell it to St Margaret’s parish in 1758.
 Hilary Wayment’s research into the East Window confirms the latter part of this account, referencing a letter by John Olmius dated 30 July 1738 offering Wadham College, Oxford “one of the finest large windows of painted glass in England” (1981, 293).
 In his examination of the case against the churchwardens, Michael Archer provides evidence that Edward Conyers paid William Price, “the best known glass painter of his day,” to move, clean, repair, and install the window sometime between 1739 and 1742 (1982, 49).
 Price was likely responsible for several repairs and the addition of “most of the angels in the tracery” (50).
 Documents from the court case confirm the window was purchased from John Conyers, and that James Loton (a glazier) and William Selfe (a mason) transported and installed it in the church above the communion table in 1758 (48).